icfp2017/vml/README.markdown

 distribute its objects.
 Irmin's representation of objects differs significantly from OCaml, and it also requires the object types to provide various serialization functions.
-We built a [PPX](https://ocaml.io/w/PPX) plugin called `deriving_versioned` to automate this process.
+We built a [PPX](https://ocaml.io/w/PPX) plugin called `derive-versioned` to automate this process.
 Unfortunately, PPX and Irmin have conflicting dependencies, so we have to package them as separate dockers.
-The `deriving_versioned` docker can be obtained as following:
+The `derive-versioned` docker can be obtained as following:

-        docker pull icfp2017/deriving_versioned
+        docker pull icfp2017/derive-versioned

 To test its functionality, run bash in the docker:

-        docker run -it icfp2017/deriving_versioned bash
+        docker run -it icfp2017/derive-versioned bash

+And then test the PPX rewriter in action with

+        cd canvas
+        make test

+Examine the generated `derived.ml` for the derived version of the `example.ml` file.